aleksei-zrk/dicom-handler/README.md

   - add a patient to the SQLite database
   - show a stack of slices and then a specific slice
   - save slices of scans as images
-  - apply simple contours to the structures
+  - apply simple contours to the structures (for neck, chest and pelvis localizations)
   - create a 3D reconstruction of the scans (Requires IPython)